shautvast/notes/Ideas.md

 - retrieve Java version from bytecode
 - Nr of transitive dependencies
 - Version lag of transitive dependencies (behind latest)
-- Vulns (like checkmate) get from nist?
+- Vulns (like checkmarx ) get from nist?